ajb5206/PlantSwap.Solution/README.md

 ### Run the project
 * Run the program in the console with the command `$ dotnet run`

+## Future Stretch Goals <a id="goals"></a>

+*
+* The user is able to not just list, but actually limit how far from their zip code they're willing to travel to complete the trade.
+Plant Swap only match users who have compatible plants (via a database search) and are geographically appropriate (via Google Maps Distance Matrix API and then a database search).

 ## Known Bugs <a id="bugs"></a>
 * No known bugs